dadi/docs/docs/web.md

 The resulting query passed to the underlying datastore is: `{ "title" : "sisters-brothers" }`

 See [Routing](#web/routing) for detailed routing documentation.

+#### Building filters

+Filter Events can be used to generate filters for datasources.
+They are like regular  [Events](#web/events) but are designed to return a filter before the datasource is executed.
+See  [Filter Events](#web/filer-events) for more information.

 ### Chained datasources